Provision of information on the procedure

 Swedish Refugee Law Center Visit Website

 The official language of Sweden is Swedish and all official decisions and judgments are written in Swedish.
 The Swedish Migration Agency shall provide a one-day mandatory introduction training on the Swedish society to all asylum-seekers that are 15 years or older.
 The training shall include information on the asylum process, Swedish legislation, the rights of the child, democracy, gender equality and honour-related violence.
 Children under 15 years shall be given the same information in writing.[1]
 The 1994 Ordinance on the Reception of Asylum Seekers states that the Migration Agency must inform the applicants of organisations that provide services to asylum seekers.[2]
 There is also information in around 25 languages available through the Migration Agency on various aspects of the asylum procedure.
 This information is available on the website,[3] and occasionally in printed form or in booklets at reception centres.
 Special efforts have been made to take into account the needs of information of illiterate persons by frequently using audio-visual methods.
 Furthermore, there are videos providing information in sign languages.
-Also, the website enables persons to have the text read out to them in Swedish, English, or Arabic.
+Also, the website enables persons to have the text read out to them in Swedish, English, Spanish or Arabic.

-The Agency has also produced material for children both unaccompanied and in families, explaining to them the asylum procedure in seven different languages.[4]
+The Swedish Migration Agency has also produced material for children both unaccompanied and in families, explaining to them the asylum procedure in seven different languages.[4]
 Reception centres for asylum seekers also have leaflets available in a number of languages on the various aspects of the procedure, as well as on conditions of reception.
 Videos explaining various procedures has been produced by the Migration Agency in cooperation with NGOs.
-These videos are available in 7 to 12 languages including sign language and are accessible from the Migration Agency’s website.[5]
+These videos are available in 7 to 12 languages including sign language and are accessible from the Swedish Migration Agency’s website.[5]
 There is also written information in up to 25 languages corresponding to languages understood by the main nationalities of asylum seekers arriving in Sweden in recent years (Syria, Somalia, Eritrea, Kosovo, Afghanistan, Iraq, Albania, Serbia, Ukraine, Egypt, Pakistan, Mongolia, Russia, Georgia, Ukraine, Nigeria, Türkiye, Ethiopia, Morocco, Azerbaijan and Iran).[6]

-The Migration Agency has held web events on Facebook or other platforms where applicants or the public may ask their questions to experts from the Migration Agency.
+The Swedish Migration Agency has held web events on Facebook or other platforms where applicants or the public may ask their questions to experts from the Migration Agency.

-The Migration Agency has also produced leaflets in the above languages containing specific information on the Dublin III Regulation, namely on the Dublin criteria determining the Member State responsible,[7] as well as on Dublin procedures followed after a country other than Sweden has been deemed responsible.[8]
+The Swedish Migration Agency has also produced leaflets in the above languages containing specific information on the Dublin III Regulation, namely on the Dublin criteria determining the Member State responsible,[7] as well as on Dublin procedures followed after a country other than Sweden has been deemed responsible.[8]
 There is also a specific leaflet for unaccompanied minors regarding the Dublin Regulation, as per Article 4(3) of the Dublin III Regulation.[9]

 Furthermore, at every stage of the asylum procedure, caseworkers have a duty to explain in their meetings with applicants the next stage of the procedure to each applicant.
-After a refusal at the first instance, each applicant is summoned to a meeting at the nearest office of the Migration Agency to discuss their situation and to be provided with information on the possible future outcomes of their case.
+After a refusal at the first instance, each applicant is summoned to a meeting at the nearest office of the Swedish Migration Agency to discuss their situation and to be provided with information on the possible future outcomes of their case.

 Information is also available at the detention centres to which UNHCR and NGOs have access.
 All detention centres have computers available with internet access for all detainees.
 Legal counsels also have an obligation to provide information on the asylum procedures to the client.
 A number of NGOs visit detention centres on a regular basis and are involved in a dialogue with the Migration Agency regarding the scope and routines for offering this service.